 This is a no brainer!

-Sitting in an armchair for the remainder of your lifecycle, drooling, is not improving a person’s life quality – this is gross neglect pure and simple!
+Sitting in an armchair for the remainder of your lifecycle, drooling, is not improving a person’s life quality – it is essentially gross neglect pure and simple!!!!!

 The criminal justice system does not presently have sufficient avenues to control or prevent elder abuse, so it is time for society to take a stand.

-Recognising that this concern is very ‘real’, and acknowledging that even in todays’ society, this type of inhuman disregard for an older person is occurring, is the first step in approaching this issue.
+Recognising that this concern is very ‘real’, and acknowledging that even in todays’ society, this type of inhuman disregard for an older person or person living with dementia is occurring, is the first step in approaching this issue.